 For whatever reasons it was, is and will be, I love my career as an entrepreneur, a sociopreneur and a blogpreneur.

-Seorang perunding pembangunan insan, digital marketer dan penulis.
-Mengusahakan entiti keusahawanan sosial dalam pemerkasaan intervensi pembangunan insan > BIODATA.
+Seorang digital enthusiast, perunding pembangunan insan dan penulis blog.
+Mengusahakan platform keusahawanan sosial dalam pemerkasaan intervensi pembangunan insan > BIODATA.